toma-x/exploring-order-book-predictability/README.md

 ## Overview

 This project explores predictability in cryptocurrency markets, focusing on Bitcoin, the most widely known and liquid cryptocurrency.
 We use a Convolutional Neural Network (CNN), implemented with FLAX and [JAX](https://jax.readthedocs.io/en/latest/).
-Our experiment show clear sign of short/mid term predictability in a trading perspective.
+Our experiment shows clear sign of short/mid term predictability in a trading perspective.

 ## Business understanding